 As if abandoning her wasn’t good enough, Justin had refused to answer Gisela’s calls or reply to her texts.
 She wouldn’t go on like this.
 Adjusting a pillow under her head, she put a bookmark on

-the novel she was reading and fingered her cell phone.
+the novel she’d been reading and fingered her phone.

-After a few seconds, her cell phone chimed with a message from Justin.
+After a few seconds, her cell chimed.
+A message from Justin.

-She heard the doorbell; the steps of the maidservant going to open the door, his steps mingled with hers, and finally, his alone, headed her way.
-She took a deep breath to still her heart, which
+She heard the doorbell, the steps of the maidservant, his steps then mingled with hers, and finally, his alone, headed her way.
+She took a deep breath to still her heart, which pounded hard and

 “I’m fine, thanks for asking.”

 “I’m not here for games.”
 He stepped closer, never taking his eyes off her.
 “What part of ‘it’s over between us’ don’t you understand?”

 “Excuse me?
 What makes you think you have the right to end it?
 Don’t I have a say in this?”

 “A say?”
 He sneered.
 “As who?
 You are not my wife.”